MichaelKyrollos/GR28-scrabble/README.md

       - Create a Model and View class for each of the following: ScrabbleGame, Player, Board and Rack.
       - The model takes care of the logic, and gets input from the controller
       - The view is updated whenever a change occurs to the model
-8. Test-based development was used to perfect the logic used to place words on the board.
-9. Parser and CommandWord classes were removed as we no longer use text-based input.
+8. Parser and CommandWord classes were removed as we no longer use text-based input.